 Founded to honor Coretta Scott King’s humanitarian work, the Coretta Scott King Book Awards has for nearly 50 years drawn attention to “outstanding books for young adults and children by African American authors and illustrators that reflect the African American experience.”
 Each year the awards jury receives hundreds of books and over 100 unique titles for consideration for this prestigious prize.
-The Coretta Scott King Book Awards Donation Grant Committee reviews grant applications and ensures that these application submissions will directly benefit young people by selecting organizations to receive the books, including a complete set of the winning titles, once the CSK Book Awards Jury deliberations have concluded.
+The Coretta Scott King Book Awards Donation Grant Committee reviews grant applications and ensures submissions will directly benefit young people.
+Selected organizations receive books, including a complete set of the winning titles, once the CSK Book Awards Jury deliberations have concluded.

 The Coretta Scott King Book Awards Donation Grant Committee is delighted to showcase three grant recipients for 2018: